-The Company will partner with Franchisees to reduce greenhouse gas emissions related to McDonald’s restaurants and offices by 36% by 2030 from a 2015 base year in a new strategy to address global climate change.
-Additionally, the Company also commits to a 31% reduction in emissions intensity (per metric ton of food and packaging) across its supply chain by 2030 from 2015 levels.
-This combined target has been approved by the Science Based Target initiative (SBTi).
+To reach this goal, the Company is collaborating with Franchisees to reduce greenhouse gas emissions related to McDonald’s restaurants and offices by 36% by 2030 from a 2015 base year in a new strategy to address global climate change.
+Additionally, the Company is committed to a 31% reduction in emissions intensity (per metric ton of food and packaging) across its supply chain by 2030 from 2015 levels.
+This combined target was approved by the Science Based Target initiative (SBTi).
 Read more about McDonald’s Climate Action here.

-Our smart restaurant design strategy supports the UN Sustainable Development Goals, a global agenda to end poverty, protect the planet and ensure prosperity for all, specifically:
+Our move toward sustainable restaurant design supports the UN Sustainable Development Goals, a global agenda to end poverty, protect the planet and ensure prosperity for all, specifically:

 Green Building Guidelines, Europe

 We first issued Green Building Guidelines in 2009, focusing on McDonald’s European restaurants.
-Since then, we’ve launched several localized building standards for other regions, as well as energy targets.
-We’ve also issued updated, comprehensive Green Buildings Guidelines for new European restaurants in 2015.
+This was followed in 2015 with updated, comprehensive Green Buildings Guidelines for new European restaurants.

 - Location – developing brownfield sites, positioning the building to make maximum use of natural light and shading, and to be near other amenities (reducing traffic).